Chris Walker of Refine Labs

-Chris attributes the company’s phenomenal growth to innovation and commitment to the strategy.
+Chris credits that growth to doing fewer things better.
 “We do things in a modern way, and we think differently.”

 “We commit to strategy.
 We don't do all the dumb stuff that everyone else does.
 It's super simple.
 We spend no time on SEO.
 We spend no time on lead gen. We don't spend money on content syndication.
 We don't go to trade shows.
 We don't buy Google ads.
 We don't do all the stuff that companies do.
 All we do are the things that work best,” Chris continues.

-Trinity Nguyen sat down with Chris Walker on The First 100 Days podcast to discuss why combining sub-disciplines is key in marketing, the impact of influencer marketing in B2B, and how to use social media effectively.
+Trinity Nguyen interviewed Chris Walker on The First 100 Days podcast about combining marketing sub-disciplines, B2B influencer marketing, and effective social media strategy.

-Prefer to give the pod a listen?
+Want to hear the full conversation?
 Here’s the link to the full interview Marketing is your greatest offense with Chris Walker.
-Otherwise, let’s get into how to win in marketing.
+Here's how to win in marketing.

 Editor’s note: The following has been edited and condensed for clarity.